 In its favor, PPTP is compatible and natively available in all versions of Windows.
 Most other operating systems can run it as well.
 Data transfer rates are fairly fast with PPTP.
 However, if the connection gets dropped, it may be difficult to reconnect.

 If keeping your online activities strictly private and anonymous is important, and let’s face it, that’s why you’re using a VPN in the first place, then you should not opt to use PPTP.
-On the other hand, if your goal is to be able to stream content on Netflix from a different geographic region, then PPTP just might be sufficient for your purposes, thanks to relatively good speeds.
+On the other hand, if your goal is to be able to stream American Netflix as a Canadian, then PPTP just might be sufficient for your purposes, thanks to relatively good speeds.

 Secure Socket Tunneling Protocol is another product of Microsoft.
 Unlike many other VPN protocols, it is only compatible with devices that run Windows.
 This means that it is not among the most widely used protocols.
 Nonetheless, it is not plagued with known security issues the way that PPTP is.

 SSTP relies upon the Secure Socket Layer, or SSL, protocol for moving online traffic.
 People who are dealing with serious network restrictions, such as those that are imposed in totalitarian states like China, may find that this is a significant advantage.

 Users faced with a controlling government regime or who find that other VPN protocols are routinely blocked on their system may find that SSTP is a perfectly acceptable solution.
 It’s stable, fairly fast and relatively secure.
 It also allows VPN users to unblock websites and other similarly restricted content.
 Unfortunately, there are only a few VPN providers that actually support SSTP.

 If you have access to a superior protocol like OpenVPN, however, it would be wise to choose that one instead as opposed to SSTP.